samuzilio/curiositaly/README.md

 <br>

 ## Instructions
-Follow these steps to set up and run the script on your local machine:
+Follow these steps to set up and run the notebook on your local machine:

 **1**.
 Clone the repository:
 ```